whomanatee/thegarlic/README.md

 > In addition to that, we also report on the olds.
 The past will be revisited, infusing our shared history with some much-needed garlic-flavored understanding.

-> Start your own Gárlic franchise today for free by creating a repository on your personal GitHub named "thegarlic".
+> Start your own Gárlic franchise today for free by creating a repository on your personal GitHub named "thegarlic" or whatever you want.
 We'll later build a frontend linking up everyone's repositories, allowing us to share and promote diverse perspectives under one collective banner of shared 🧄 and 💩.

+> In the meantime, Gárlic franchises will be listed below for anyone, simply by sending an email to franchise@thegarlic.org with a link to your Gárlic franchise repo on GitHub.
+No restrictions on content.
+All voices included.